maniospas/Blombly/docs/basics/builtins.md

 print(number);
 ```

-Or, equivalently based on function-based typecasting, which effectively chains
+Equivalently, use function-based typecasting, like below.
+This chains
-functions with only one argument on the argument before the `|` symbol.
+function calls of one argument with the `|` symbol; the function name
+comes after the symbol and the the function calls all stuff on the symbol's left.

 ```java
 while(not number as "Give a number:"|read|float) {}